 And there are other ways to maximize insurance’s value.
 For example, hotels and resorts often offer significant discounts to guests if a stay is paid for at the time of booking, instead of at the time of stay.
 Insuring this expense often costs less than the discount itself, so this is another great way to lock in a good deal but still be protected should your plans need to change.

 What does it include?

-In these uncertain times, note that most policies also cover evacuation coverage.
-Evacuations are incredibly expensive and can bankrupt families if it becomes necessary.
-Should your family need to leave a destination urgently, whether it is due to injury, weather or any other covered reason, knowing this will be paid for gives incredible peace of mind.
+Travel insurance plans can include coverage for trip cancellation; trip interruption; emergency medical and emergency evacuation/repatriation; trip delay; baggage delay; and more.
+An evacuation is incredibly expensive and can bankrupt families if it becomes necessary.
+Should your family need to leave a destination urgently, whether it is due to injury, weather or any other covered reason, knowing this will be paid for gives peace of mind.